Edward G. Jones

-Edward (Ted) G. Jones (March 26, 1939, Upper Hutt, New Zealand – June 6, 2011, Davis, California) was an American neuroscientist and a prolific neuroanatomist.
+Edward (Ted) G. Jones (March 26, 1939, in Upper Hutt, New Zealand – June 6, 2011, in Davis, California) was an American neuroscientist and a prolific neuroanatomist.

-One of his main contributions involves his Matrix-Core theory of thalamic organization.
+One of his main contributions involves his Core-Matrix theory of thalamic organization.
 He authored a highly influential book entitled The Thalamus in 1985.
 Jones resided in California and served as director for the Center for Neuroscience at the University of California, Davis.

 He was a former president of the Society for Neuroscience.